 You should aim to arrive at about 10.00am.

 Meetings begin with announcements and in-house business.
-There are then two short 2-minute presentations given by interest group conveners.
 This is followed by the speaker's presentation during which there is usually a break of approx. 15mins.
 The proceedings finish at 11.45-12.00.

 THURSDAY MORNING TALKS:

 From March 2017 Rosemary Richardson has retired as organiser of the Thursday morning talks.
 We thank her for the excellence with which she has managed the highly important, demanding task over several years.